jeffreysorgen/golf-club-sensors/activity.md

 #
 ## Finding a simple BLE solution
 #### We now have a [development](#current-development-solution) power solution to untether ourselves from our computer.
+#### I am now collecting a [reference](#reference) section for BLE information.

-I really need to pair up Arduino programming to BLE functionality.
+I really need to pair up Arduino microcontroller programming with BLE functionality.
+I understand client/server and the terminology variations and service/characteristics concepts.
+But I haven't found good documentation describing how the MVP is configured for BLE.
+I need to find the thread that would organize technically the process of how to get the BLE deployed.
-I can find lots of examples, but nothing straightforward has surfaced for me just yet.
+There are plenty of code examples, but nothing straightforward has surfaced for me just yet.
-The examples I really need are ones that detail the steps assembling all the necessary pieces.
+The examples I really need are the ones that articulate the steps and code to assemble all the necessary pieces.